 Special Case: What If Only One Spouse Is the Property Owner?

 If the foreigner applying for residence is married but the spouse is not listed as a co-owner on the property title deed, the non-owner spouse cannot apply for a residence permit based on property ownership.
 Instead, they must apply for a touristic residence permit.
 In this case, a petition must be included in the application clearly explaining that the applicant’s spouse is the legal owner of real estate in Türkiye.
 This detail is essential for transparency and eligibility assessment during the review process.
+Families may also explore family residence permits under Law No. 6458 as an alternative route.

 How Does the Application Process Work?